ajodeh-juma/mpox-phylo/README.md

 	- Install the correct executable depending on your OS

 ## Dataset
-We will construct a dataset containing about 200 Ebola virus sequences from West Africa following the 2013-2016 epidemic.
+We will construct a dataset containing about 50 Mpox virus sequences from the DRC.
 These sequences will be obtained from Pathoplexus (https://pathoplexus.org/).

 <br>